slipstream/SlipStreamDocumentation/README.md

 generated pages are then built on the ReadTheDocs website.

 To update or add documentation:

  - Clone this repository.
- - Create a branch for your changes.
+ - Checkout the `draft` branch.
  - Edit or add source files in the `docs` subdirectory, organizing them hierarchically.
  - Test the changes by running Sphinx locally and viewing the result.
- - Commit the changes to the repository and create pull request.
+ - Commit the changes to the repository and ask people to review your changes.
- - When the pull request is merged, a webhook will trigger an update on the ReadTheDocs site.
+ - After review, merge the changes into the `master` branch.

 The following sections describe each of these steps in more detail.

+**Pushing changes to the `draft` and `master` branches trigger webhooks that make those versions visible on the ReadTheDocs site.**

 Clone Sources
 -------------